xaratustrah/dolphinlog/README.md

 |RST_SENT| signal report sent to the contacted station|

-ADIF-3 fields additionally used by `otterlog`:
+ADIF-3 fields additionally used by `dolphinlog`:

 |Field  |  Description|
 |-------|-------------|